 The CR Committee’s primary responsibilities include health, safety and environmental practices, ethical business conduct, the promotion of employee engagement and diversity as well as community investment.

-The CR Committee comprises Nelson Silva, Chairman, the Chairman of the Board, Group Chief Executive, Group Finance Director, Group HR Director, Group General Counsel and Company Secretary and all of the non-executive directors in office.
+The CR Committee comprises Nelson Silva, Chairman, Paul Walsh, Dominic Blakemore, Robin Mills (Group HR Director), Alison Yapp (Group General Counsel and Company Secretary), and all of the non-executive directors in office.

 Please click on the link below to read or download a copy of Compass' transparency statement regarding the Modern Slavery Act 2015.